In Canada, every vehicle must be insured by law, but not all auto insurance is designed for commercial use.

 What Other Optional Commercial Auto Insurance Coverages Are There?

-- Collision or upset coverage pays for damages to your vehicle if you are not at fault for an accident with another car or trailer.
-It also covers damages to your car or truck if damaged by the surface of the ground like a pothole, or an object lying on the ground, such as a dead animal.
+- Collision or upset coverage pays for damages to your vehicle if you are at fault for an accident with another car or trailer, if the surface of the ground damages your vehicle, like after hitting a pothole in the road, or an object lying on the ground, such as a dead animal.

 - Comprehensive coverage covers damages to your vehicle caused by fire, water, theft, vandalism, natural disasters, explosions, hail, wind, lightning, earthquakes, falling objects, and collisions with wildlife or an animal that was beyond your control, such as an animal suddenly darting out in front of you while driving.